marcduiker/azure-functions-university/homework/blob_resume-api.md

 ## Share

-Please share you solutions on LinkedIn and Twitter using the #AzureFunctionsUniversity hashtag and mention us.
+Please share you solutions on LinkedIn and Twitter using the #AzFuncUni hashtag and mention us.
 We would love to see it!

 [Gwyneth](https://twitter.com/madebygps) and [Marc](https://twitter.com/marcduiker)